Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Qubit time evolution

 \subsection{Long-line continuum region}

 The TL can be treated as a continuum environment when both conditions in Eq.~\eqref{eq:LongLineConditions} are satisfied.
-To develop physical intuition for the case of two qubits symmetrically coupled through a TL, we begin with the simpler setting of a single qubit coupled to a short-circuited TL in the long-line continuum region, described in the Appendix \ref{sec:LineShort}.
-This allows us to isolate the basic mechanisms associated with the structured reservoir before addressing the two qubits problem.
+To develop physical intuition for the case of two qubits symmetrically coupled through a TL, we begin with the simpler setting of a single qubit coupled to a short-circuited TL described in Appendix \ref{sec:LineShort}.
+This allows us to isolate the basic mechanisms associated with the structured bosonic bath before addressing the two-qubit problem.
+It also provides a useful reference point for assessing the validity of Markovian approximations.
+In this respect, related recent work has shown, in the complementary context of Josephson parametric devices coupled to transmission lines, that dressed transmission line modes and frequency-dependent coupling can invalidate a Markovian description~\cite{yang_modeling_2026}.